Lemon Olive Oil Cake

 4. Add the lemon juice, zest, and almond flour mixture.
 Mix it in on low speed, scraping down the sides to incorporate everything.

 5. Pour the batter into the prepared springform pan.
-Bake it at 325ºF for 40 minutes or until the edges are lightly golden and a toothpick inserted into the middle of the cake comes out clean.
+Bake it at 350ĀŗF for about 30 minutes or until the edges are lightly golden and a toothpick inserted into the middle of the cake comes out clean.

 Steps 5 & 6 to make lemon olive oil cake.